-- An AWD model is better able to climb steeper roads under snowy or slippery conditions than a two wheel drive vehicle.
+• An AWD model is better able to climb steeper roads under snowy or slippery conditions than a two wheel drive vehicle.
 There is little difference in handling, however, during extremely sharp turns or sudden braking.
-Therefore, when driving down a slope or turning corners, be sure to reduce your speed and maintain an ample distance from other vehicles. - When replacing a tire, make sure you use only the same size, construction, brand, and load range as the original tires listed on the tire placard.
-Using other sizes, circumference or construction may result in severe mechanical damage to the drive train of your vehicle and may affect ride, handling, braking, speedometer/odometer calibration, and clearance between the body and tires.
-It also may be dangerous and lead to loss of vehicle control. - If you use a temporary spare tire to replace a flat tire, be sure to use the original temporary spare tire stored in the vehicle.
-Using other sizes may result in severe mechanical damage to the drive train of your vehicle. - Always check the cold tire pressure before starting to drive.
+Therefore, when driving down a slope or turning corners, be sure to reduce your speed and maintain an ample distance from other vehicles.

+• Always check the cold tire pressure before starting to drive.
 The recommended tire pressure is provided on the tire placard, which is located under the door latch on the driver's side.

+• Frequent driving of an AWD vehicle in hard driving conditions such as steep hills or dusty roads will necessitate more frequent replacement of engine oil, brake fluid and transmission oil than that specified in the "Warranty and Maintenance Booklet".

 • There are some precautions that you must observe when towing your vehicle.
-For detailed information, refer to "Towing" \$\textit{\$=}9-14\$.
+For detailed information, refer to "Towing" \$\arrow\$-9-12.